schooltool-project/schooltool-book/source/timetable.rst

    .. image:: images/tt-success.png

-And when you click on the **09-10** link (that is, the title of the timetable you created) you should see a simple representation of it:
+And when you click on the **default** link (that is, the title of the timetable you created) you should see a simple representation of it:

    .. image:: images/tt-table.png